-Mushers are informed that the official LGO vehicles (cars, drones, snowmobiles, helicopters, etc.) will be on the race, especially to make video and photo shots and might approach them.
+Mushers are informed that the official LGO vehicles will be on the race, especially to make video and photo shots and might approach them.

 Mushers are committed, by taking part in the race, to respect the work of journalists, cameramen and photographers accredited by the Organization wearing a visible chasuble press.